AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “Golly, Mr. Claus, are you helping out your father?
 Wait here – I’ll be back with a stocking.”
 In flurry of bedclothes, she ran upstairs into her room.

 It had to be somewhere, she though.
 Ordinary socks flew everywhere as she dug for prize.
-Finally, she found them in battered old cardboard box on which her father had written – in bold black Magic Marker – <i>EUROCENTRIC XMAS FRIVOLOUSNESS</i>.
+Finally, she found them in battered old cardboard box on which her father had written – in bold black Magic Marker – _EUROCENTRIC XMAS FRIVOLOUSNESS_.

 She seized her red and white Christmas stocking and turned to go, then remembered one of the rules of the game and thoughtfully brought along her little brother’s green Christmas stocking as well.